 “For God so loved the world that he gave his one and only Son, that whosoever believes in him shall not perish but have eternal life.” –John 3:16

 CONFESS that Jesus Christ is the Savior and Lord of your life.

 “That if you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.” –Romans 10:9

-If you have questions about any of this, please write to me at annap51 (at) msn (dot) com (my email address is purposely written like this to keep spammers and miners from stealing it).
+If you have questions about any of this, please write to me at Faithlhj777 at gmail dot com (purposely written like this to hopefully keep spammers and miners from stealing it).

 Once again I woke up with a killer migraine.
 No real surprise since I went to bed with the same one last night.
 In fact, I can’t recall a day without a migraine except for when I went to Phoenix a couple of weeks ago to visit my children.
 My head really likes the lower altitude down there but my heart loves the high country.

 I didn’t know until we moved up here that my body does not like the mountain elevations, so for the past 7 years, my doctor and I have struggled to find a medication or treatment that will conquer these migraines.
 Between bad side effects (which were worse than the actual migraine) or the medication just not working for me, I am now relying on Excedrin Migraine and Alka-Seltzer at times when the nausea grips unrelentingly, like last night.
 These provide temporary relief, but when faced with a situation like mine you finally come to the realization that relief is relief, even if it is temporary!
 I start my day with a migraine and the OTC meds generally kick in mid-morning, so I have about 4 to 6 hours of relief before the barometric pressure changes at sunset and the migraine haunts my evening hours.